MotivatedCreation/JPSFetchedResultsCollection/README.md

 ```
 --
 ### Empty Sections
-Create empty sections by adding an empty NSFetchedResultsController to the array passed in to the constructor.
+Create empty sections by adding a JPSEmptyFetchedResultsController to the array passed in to the constructor.
+JPSEmptyFetchedResultsController conforms to NSFetchedResultsSectionInfo.
+This way you can give the empty section a name, indexTitle, etc.
 ```
-NSFetchedResultsController.empty()
+JPSEmptyFetchedResultsController.new()
 ```
 --
 ### Fetching